mtghr/openai-fm/DEPLOYMENT.md

 - The Dockerfile builds everything from source, so you need all source files
 - `node_modules` and `.next` are built during the Docker build process
 - Never commit `.env` file to version control
-- The database is automatically initialized on first run (if using docker-compose.yml)
+- The database is automatically initialized on first run (if using docker compose.yml)